Enter words with or without accents and other diacritics in the banner search box and hit return to start your search.

 Let's take a look at some search fields and how to use them:

-Keyword - Searches most fields in HAPI records (journal title, article title, authors, subjects, and additional descriptors).
+Keyword - Searches most fields in HAPI records (journal title, article title, authors, subjects, abstracts, and additional descriptors).
 It's best to use this when you're just starting your research and want a very broad search.

 Author - Searches for articles written by a specific person.
 You can also browse all author names in HAPI with the Browse Names option.